Slow Traveler, and the art of slow travel

 Travel slowly on foot

-We experienced the experience of slow travel particularly intensively during a hike with alpacas in Neanderland.
-We didn't set the pace there, but the animals.
-However, they were more interested in the fresh green grass along the way than in a long and strenuous trekking tour.
-They enabled us to have a particularly impressive experience of the beautiful nature in Neanderland.
+We experienced the experience of slow travel particularly intensively on a hike with alpacas in Neanderland.
+It wasn't us who set the pace there, but rather the animals.
+However, they were more interested in the fresh green grass on the side of the path than in a long and strenuous trekking tour.
+They gave us a particularly impressive experience of the beautiful nature in Neanderland.
 Hiking is definitely a good alternative for slow travel.
 So just that backpack pack and let's go.

 -